PeterScott/netstring-c/README.md

       str[len] = ',';   /* and optionally restore it */
     }

-If you're sending messages with more than 999999999 bytes -- about 2 GB -- then you probably should not be doing so in the form of a single netstring.
+If you're sending messages with more than 999999999 bytes (about 2 GB) then you probably should not be doing so in the form of a single netstring.
 This restriction is in place partially to protect from malicious or erroneous input, and partly to be compatible with
 D. J. Bernstein's reference implementation.